Aarav619/My-GDE/README.md

 # My-Zsh
-Cooked to preserve plugins, starship.toml and .zshrc
+Cooked to preserve zsh-plugins, starship.toml and .zshrc